UNICEF in Türkiye

 In February 2023, after a series of devastating earthquakes and aftershocks struck 11 provinces in southeastern Türkiye — as well as a large section of northwestern Syria — UNICEF was there to deliver emergency relief to impacted families alongside NGOs and other partners supporting the government's response.

-UNICEF works closely with Türkiye's Ministry of Family and Social Services, other public entities and authorities and NGO partners to identify children who are victims of violence, abuse, exploitation or neglect and connect them with specialized services and support.
+UNICEF continues to work closely with Türkiye's Ministry of Family and Social Services and other public entities and authorities as well as NGO partners to identify children who are victims of violence, abuse, exploitation or neglect and connect them with specialized services and support.
 This includes girls who are at risk of child marriage, a practice that persists in Turkish and refugee communities.

 Learn more about where UNICEF works and what UNICEF does.